JohnGiorgi/Bioinformatics-Portfolio/README.md

 # Bioinformatics tools (Portfolio)

+## Standalone Scripts

+### gffFormater

+This script will correct the heiarchial structure of a GFF3 file.
+The script will produce a new GFF3 file in which the heiarchial organization of lines follows the conventions laid out by the Sequence Oncology Project.
+That is, all genes are followed by their respective mRNA's, then exons, then CDS's.

+## Scripts which rely on Class Library

 ### Class Library

 House all the classes called upon by the scripts.

 ### exonerate_script

-Uses the command line exonerate tools to call exonerate from the command line with a protein sequence FASTA file query on a genomic sequence FASTA database
+Uses the command line exonerate tools to call exonerate from the command line with a protein sequence FASTA file query on a genomic sequence FASTA database.

 ### create_blast_database